StevenMapes/django-aws-api-gateway-websockets/docs/aws_iam_setup.rst

 Hardening the policy
 --------------------

-Before using the policy in productionyou may wish to:
+Before using the policy in production, you may wish to:

 * replace wildcard resources with specific ARNs where possible;
 * separate deployment permissions from runtime permissions;